 Today, you can discover unusual places in the canyon and enjoy a breathtaking view of the waterfall.
 This is an opportunity to experience the extraordinary power of the currents.

 Thingvellir National Park in Iceland's Golden Circle

-The Thingvellir National Park is located in 45 km northeast of Reykjavik.
-It is a must if you plan to visit the Golden Circle.
-Thingvellir National Park has been designated a World Heritage Site by UNESCO.
+The national park of Thingvellir is located in 45 km northeast of Reykjavik.
+This is a must if you plan to visit the Golden Circle.
+The national park Thingvellir has been designated a World Heritage Site by UNESCO.
 We were immediately amazed by the variety of landscapes.
-Thingvellir National Park is both a historical and geological park.
+The national park Thingvellir is both a historical and geological park.
 This Golden Circle nature park is located in an active volcanic area between two parallel cliffs.
 The vegetation is lush and green in summer.

 If you visit the Golden Circle, Thingvallavatn is the largest lake in Iceland.
 The Golden Circle Lake is simply too big and its deep blue is almost magical.